treehouses/builder/docs/index.md

 * `PURGE_PACKAGES` - Remove packages already installed on the default Raspbian image.

-* `CUSTOM_COMMANDS` - Add extra commands to execute upon the completion of the `treehouse-builder`, which is run under a chroot environment.
+* `CUSTOM_COMMANDS` - Add extra commands to execute upon the completion of the `builder`, which is run under a chroot environment.

   * For instance, to enable ssh on boot for the RPi, the command `sudo touch /boot/ssh` is included in `CUSTOM_COMMANDS`.